Cassia fistula: Culture

+The tree is also the provincial tree of the North Central Province of Sri Lanka.

 In Laos, its blooming flowers known locally as dok khoun are associated with the Lao New Year.
-People use the flowers as offerings at the temple and also hang them in their homes for the New Year in belief that the flowers will bring happiness and good luck to the households.
+People use the flowers as offerings at the temple, and also hang them in their homes for the New Year in belief that the flowers will bring happiness and good luck to the households.

 The laburnum is the school tree of National Taiwan Normal University, thought to be because of the seed pods' similarity to the whips used by teachers in times past.